|

 - Remote

-Wiring.
+Location Wiring.
 The figure to

 the right

-what a typical remote installation
+shows what a typical remote

-of the "At Last!"
-TR Sequencer
+installation of the "At Last!"
+TR

-looks like.
-It basically uses
+Sequencer looks like.
+It basically

-(UTP) unshielded twisted pair CAT-5
+uses (UTP) unshielded twisted pair

-network cable.
-The data rate used
+CAT-5 network cable.
+The data rate

-by the sequencer is 2400 bps.
-This
+used by the sequencer is 2400 bps.

-slower rate allows to extend the
+This slower rate allows to extend

-cable run without any adverse effect
+the cable run without any adverse

-on transmission quality.
-I have
+effect on transmission quality.
+I

-made test with 200 feet (60m) of
+have made test with 200 feet (60m)

-CAT-5 cable and was amazed on how
+of CAT-5 cable and was amazed on how

 little signal quality is affected